 Australia Indonesia Partnership for Emerging Infectious Diseases (AIPEID 2) - One Health

-One Health builds on our previous emerging infectious diseases program and aims to improve human health and animal health systems to reduce the global threat posed by emerging infectious diseases, and support sustainable economic development and food security.
-The program supports the World Health Organisation to work with the Indonesian Ministry of Health to improve public health emergency preparedness and risk management.
-In addition, we fund the Australian Department of Agriculture and Water Resources to work with the Indonesian Ministry of Agriculture to strengthen emergency management systems and veterinary leadership, as well as enhance Indonesia's animal health information system.
+AIPEID Phase 2 builds on lessons learned from AIPEID Phase 1 (2010 - 2015).
+The goal of the program is 'to enhance Indonesia's human and animal disease prevention and response capacities to increase national, Australian and global biosecurity'.
+Support is provided to the World Health Organization to work with Indonesia's Ministry of Health to strengthen public health emergency preparedness and risk management.
+In addition, under this program the Australian Department of Agriculture and Water Resources works with the Indonesian Ministry of Agriculture to strengthen emergency management systems and veterinary leadership, as well as enhancing Indonesia's animal health information system.
+The program has: